ANT catalog

 The ANT catalog (Note: Whether ANT stands for Advanced Network Technology or Access Network Technology is not known.) (or TAO catalog) is a classified product catalog by the U.S. National Security Agency (NSA) of which the version written in 2008–2009 was published by German news magazine Der Spiegel in December 2013.
 Forty-nine catalog pages (Note: The article from Der Spiegel notes that it is a "50-page document" and that "nearly 50 pages" are published.
 The gallery contains 49 pages.
 Der Spiegel also noted that the document is likely far from complete.) with pictures, diagrams and descriptions of espionage devices and spying software were published.
 The items are available to the Tailored Access Operations unit and are mostly targeted at products from US companies such as Apple, Cisco and Dell.
-The source is believed to be someone different than Edward Snowden, who is largely responsible for the global surveillance disclosures during the 2010s.
+Although published during the heyday of the Snowden disclosures, the source is believed to be someone different than Edward Snowden.
 Companies whose products could be compromised have denied any collaboration with the NSA in developing these capabilities.
-In 2014, a project was started to implement the capabilities from the ANT catalog as open-source hardware and software.
+In 2014, a project called the NSA Playset was started to implement the capabilities from the ANT catalog as open-source hardware and software.